 Q. Could you clarify what the radiologic terms pelviectasis and pelvicaliectasis mean with regard to "mild" or "moderate" hydronephrosis?

 A. Hydronephrosis is the general term used for dilatation of the renal collecting system.
 Pelviectasis (or pyelectasis) means that only the renal pelvis is dilated.
 Pelvicaliectasis means that both the pelvis and renal calyces are dilated.

 Mild hydronephrosis means mild distension of the pelvis and/or calyces.

 Moderate means moderate dilatation of the pelvis and calyces (pelvicaliectasis), but usually without thinning of the renal parenchyma.
 Severe dilatation means severe pelvicaliectasis, usually also with thinning of the renal parenchyma.

 We use the Society for Fetal Urology Classification: grade 1 is when urine barely splits the sinus (mild).
 Grade 2 urine fills the pelvis and the major calyces are dilated (mild).
 Grade 3 also has dilation of the minor calyces but parenchyma is preserved (moderate).
 Grade 4 also has parenchymal thinning (severe).

-This classification with pictures can be found on this University of Alabama website.
+This classification with pictures can be found on this

 Q. The American Academy of Pediatrics has a neutral policy statement regarding circumcision.
 Can you summarize the data regarding sexually transmitted diseases (STDs) and circumcision?